Skip to Content

 2. No tilling needed

-In raised beds, the soil is amended by building it up every year rather than tilling it down.
+In raised beds, the soil is amended by building it up every year with organic matter rather than tilling it down.
 The no-till method is better for the soil, as it keeps essential microorganisms intact.
 This biodiversity is very important to plant health.
 Healthy soil = healthy plants!

 3. Create functional, appealing spaces